kpinniss/AngularApplication/README.md

 After cloning

 Use "npm install" to download dependancies.
-Use "npm intall -g serve" to download serve. then type "serve" and hit enter in the command line, under the project folder dir.
+Use "npm install -g serve" to download serve. then type "serve" and hit enter in the command line, under the project folder dir.